S172 Statements

 Suppliers are engaged through the Company’s onboarding process, and relationship meetings with key suppliers. |

 The Company takes its obligations to suppliers seriously and aims to have enduring partnerships.
 For this reason, it is important the Company pays supplier in a timely manner.
-The company conducts regular vendor management review meetings, including financial reviews of the service.
-The Directors consider it important for suppliers to be paid in a timely manner - the Company’s payment practices report dated 31 December 2023 reported a 7 day average to pay invoices. |
+The Company conducts regular vendor management review meetings, including financial reviews of the service. |

 This section of the Strategic report describes how the directors have had regard to the matters set out in Section 172 (1) of the Companies Act 2006 (“s172”) when performing their duty to promote the success of the Company for the benefit of its shareholders.
 The Board is aware of its responsibilities to promote the success of the company as set out in s172.

-The Company is wholly owned subsidiary of PageGroup plc and its stakeholders are largely other companies within the PageGroup group of companies.
+The Company is a wholly owned subsidiary of PageGroup plc and its stakeholders are largely other companies within the PageGroup group of companies.
 The needs and concerns of these stakeholders are understood via the Company’s interactions with other group companies and through PageGroup plc, the ultimate parent entity of the Group.

 PageGroup’s purpose is to change lives for people through creating opportunity to reach potential, which is supported by core values of earning trust, growing connections and making a difference.